rohit-chouhan/pysql/README.md

 ```
 ### Drop Table in Database
 ------------
-To drop table in database use this method .
+To drop a table in the database use this method .
 ##### Syntex Code -
 ```python
 pysql.dropTable([connect_obj,"table_name"])